 In many small and medium-sized enterprises (SMEs) today, optical visual inspections are often still purely subjective tasks of quality assurance that cannot be reproduced in detail because they are based on the experience of the individual employees.
-In the FQS-funded research project "KOMBI", the Fraunhofer IPT is developing a new form of quality assurance using smart devices and machine learning algorithms, which uses objective scales for evaluation.
+In the FQS-funded research project "KOMBI", the Fraunhofer IPT used smart devices and deep learning algorithms to develop a new form of quality assurance that uses objective scales for evaluation.
 This increases the reliability of quality assurance, relieves the workload of employees and allows for flexible use.

 The industrial environment is strongly characterized by the growing demands for flexibility and adaptability: 41 percent of all companies in the mechanical and plant engineering sector are already planning to manufacture products in quantities of one .
 Due to the variability of the products, the requirements for quality characteristics often change, so that their quality can no longer be assessed in a reproducible manner.
 The increasing individualization of products further increases the already high number of manual visual inspections.
 However, the employees' assessments are always subjective.
 As a result, the reliability of the quality assessment depends on the experience of the employee, and trained employees can detect errors more reliably.
 Objectivity and reliability of the measurement are therefore not given.
 In addition, SMEs in particular have great difficulties in filling appropriate positions in quality assurance.
 Their goal is therefore to deploy skilled personnel as efficiently as possible in quality assurance and - if possible - to enable unskilled employees to perform certain tasks of this kind.

-The aim of the "KOMBI" project is to objectify subjective quality criteria in order to support SMEs in quality assurance.
-This is achieved by providing worker assistance in the form of smart devices such as tablets or smart glasses.
+The aim of the "KOMBI" project was to objectify subjective quality criteria in order to support SMEs in quality assurance.
+This was achieved by providing worker assistance in the form of smart devices such as tablets or smart glasses.
 The worker assistance serves the objective quality evaluation and visualizes the classification features to be evaluated to the user.
 In addition, the data collected from the quality assessments performed is used to automate the visual inspection.
-Based on the worker assistance, machine learning algorithms are used.
+Based on the worker assistance, deep learning algorithms are used.

 With the results of the project "KOMBI", wrong decisions due to subjective influences can be avoided at the point of origin and the quality of the testing process can be improved.
 Thus the reliability of the test, which is a central requirement for a measuring method, can be secured.
 Unskilled employees will be enabled to perform manual visual inspections, so that the lack of skilled personnel will have less impact.
 The use of new technologies and the efficient use of data and information allows a cost-effective automation of quality assurance.